GovReady/govready-q/deployment/terraform/README.md

 Later versions will evolve, to include database server, bastion server, possibly failover configurations, and either streamlined installation via an install script (reducing the number of `remote-exec` commands required) or application installation via a configuration management tool rather than Terraform.

-As the Terraform file gets larger, other enhancements may include abstraction of hard-coded values to a `.tfvars` file, modularization of Terraform files, use of remote (shared) state storage, etc.
+As the Terraform file gets larger, other enhancements may include modularization of Terraform files, use of remote (shared) state storage, etc.

 ## Running Terraform